firefly-iii/firefly-iii.org/using-docker.md

 3. OPTIONAL: Ports If you would like to specify a diffrent port modify the ports line.
 Ports are specified in the format of host:container if you want firefly-iii exposed on port `9001` it would be `"9001:80"` if you would rather it be on `443` it would be `"443:80"`
 4. Start up the container `docker-compose -f docker-compose.dockerhub.yaml up -d`
 5. Proceed to the "init-database" step below if this is the first time running firefly-iii.
-6. After the database is initialized you may navigate to firefly-iii using `http://dockerhostaddress:9001` or whatever port you chose and firefly-iii will be running.
+6. After the database is initialized you may navigate to firefly-ii using `http://dockerhostaddress:portyouchose`
 7. To update the container just run `docker-compose restart firefly-app` or add it to chrontab

 ### Docker Hub With Automatic Updates Via Run/Pull